-1. Use the family coverage amount if you or your spouse had an HDHP with family coverage.
-Disregard any plan with self-only coverage.

-2. If the last-month rule (see page 1) applies, you are considered an eligible individual for the entire year.
-You are treated as having the same HDHP coverage for the entire year as you had on the first day of the last month of your tax year.
+- 1. Use the family coverage amount if you or your spouse had an HDHP with family coverage.
+Disregard any plan with self-only coverage. - 2.
+If the last-month rule (see page 1) applies, you are considered an eligible individual for the entire year.
+You are treated as having the same HDHP coverage for the entire year as you had on the first day of the last month of your tax year. - 3.
+If you were, or were considered, an eligible individual for the entire year and you did not change your type of coverage, enter \$3,000 for a self-only HDHP or \$5,950 for a family HDHP on line 3.
+(See (6) below.)

-3. If you were, or were considered, an eligible individual for the entire year and you did not change your type of coverage, enter \$2,900 for a self-only a.
-The limitation shown on the last line of the Line 3 Limitation Chart and Worksheet on page 3, or b.
+- 4. If you were, or were considered, an eligible individual for the entire year and you changed your type of coverage during the year, enter on line 3 (see (6) below) the greater of: - a.
+The limitation shown on the last line of the Line 3 Limitation Chart and Worksheet on page 3, or - b.
 The maximum amount that can be contributed based on the type of HDHP coverage you had on the first day of the last month of your tax year.